CryptoTuck/CryptoTuck/README.md

 ![](https://komarev.com/ghpvc/?username=CryptoTuck&color=blue)

 <h1 align="center">
-👋 Full-Stack and Blockchain Engineer 👋
+👋 Software Egineer | AI | Blockchain 👋
 </h1>

 ## Summary

 Hi my name is Tucker, I am a fullstack and blockchain developer always looking to expand my skill set and stay on the cutting edge of new technologies.
-My passion lies in the web3 space and I am always eager to dive into new projects and challenges to further my expertise in blockchain and development as a whole.
+My passion lies in the web3 & artificial intelligence space and I am always eager to dive into new projects and challenges to further my expertise in development as a whole.
 I am an innovative problem-solver with a love for learning and growing as a developer.

 If I am not at the keyboard you can either find me in the gym or outside getting a run in.